ReflectionHLE/ReflectionHLE/README.md

 GNU Compiler Collection's C compiler (i.e. gcc).
 In practice, at the moment only SDL 2.0 dev files, "make" and "gcc" are probably required.
-If nothing goes wrong, a single "make" command should build various executables, each of them being a replacement for a different version of a game as released for DOS.
-"make clean" removes any generated object or executable file, assuming the *exact* same arguments have been passed to "make" as before, with the exception of the "clean" argument.
+If nothing goes wrong, a single "make" command should build various executables, each of them supporting a different game. "make clean" removes any generated object or executable file, assuming the *exact* same arguments have been passed to "make" as before, with the exception of the "clean" argument.
-- It is possible to build just the Keen Dreams executables by typing "make" while in the "src/kdreams" subtree.
-To build just one executable, you can use a specific Makefile in this subtree, e.g., "make -f Makefile.cga".
+- It is possible to build just the Keen Dreams executable by typing "make" while in the "src/kdreams" subtree.
-- Similarly, to build just Catacomb 3-D, you can type "make" while in the "src/id91_11/cat_all/cat3d" subtree (or pick a specific version again).
+- Similarly, to build just Catacomb 3-D, you can type "make" while in the "src/id91_11/cat_all/cat3d" subtree.
 For The Catacomb Abyss it is "src/id91_11/cat_all/catabyss", and there are two more such subdirectories for The Catacomb Armageddon and Apocalypse.
 - MinGW can be used as well (tested on Linux).
 If you try to cross-compile